 - Arts and crafts, as thin sheets of gold known as a gold leaf;

 - Spacecraft and skyscrapers, helping in protecting from the Sun’s heat;

 - Medicine, for the treatment of certain types of cancers and other affections.

-In trading, gold proved itself stable, performing really well in times of economic distress.
-However, its value evolves over long periods, so you may see profits after decades.
+In trading, gold proved itself stable, performing well in times of economic distress.
+However, its value evolves over long periods so that you may see profits after decades.

 Bitcoin and Gold as payment